It was based on the Diocese of London’s previous Shrinking the Footprint returns. The Diocese migrated to the new system when it opened in 2020.

 Efficiency compared to building use

-To access EFT’s efficiency assessments for a church, it needs to have completed the Statistics for Mission sections in their annual return.
+To access EFT’s efficiency assessments for a church, it helps to have completed the Statistics for Mission sections in their annual return.
 Some of this data is borrowed by EFT – it will just pop up pre-completed when going on to EFT.

 Efficiency compared to building size

 In addition a floor area for the church is needed, in square metres (= square feet divided by 10).
 That can be estimated from a plan, or by the church’s Quinquennial Inspector.
 The Church of England already has this data for many churches.
 If they do have it for the building(s) being reported, the number will just pop up in the right box.
 If that figure is not correct, the entry can be amended.
-Then the system can estimate efficiency compared to building size.

 The size and any generation by solar panels on the church or hall roof should be reported.